 The assemblage of 593 clay tobacco pipe fragments included 48 marked or decorated pipes of which eight are possibly Dutch.

 Two English pipe stems are marked "LE," probably for Llewellin Evans; one "WILEVANS" for William Evans I or II; and one

-Newman's Neck in her study of ball clay and locally-made tobacco pipes, trade, and identity in the 17th-century Potomac
+Newman's Neck in her study of white and locally-made tobacco pipes, trade, and identity in the 17th-century Potomac

 The exploitation of domestic and wild animals is represented by 2,931 were faunal remains.
 Of these, 2,684 were excavated

 from features, 1,891 of which came from phase one feature contexts and 793 of which came from phase two contexts.
 Cattle bones